Finance Graduate Programs

 Finance and Legal Studies is a nexus of management, economics, accounting, and legal disciplines infused with financial techniques to make sound business decisions.
 Large and small companies face decision points requiring knowledge of the latest financial tools.

 At its core, finance provides choices in investment (using funds) and financing (raising funds).
 The discipline trains students in corporate finance, investments, financial institutions and markets, personal financial planning, and financial technology (Fintech).
 For most business operations, domestic decision-making must be tempered by the global aspects of the transaction.

 Over the last two decades, the field of finance has become increasingly technical and specialized.
-Employers recruiting for financial positions not only require candidates to have an undergraduate or graduate degree in finance, but they also want new employees to exhibit skills and experience beyond those typically found in a traditional academic environment.
+Employers recruiting for financial positions not only require undergraduate or graduate degrees in finance, but they also ask for knowledge beyond those typically found in the traditional academic training.
 As a result, professional licensing or certification has become one of the most widely recognized means of demonstrating core competency.
-Consequently, the finance program at The University of MIssouri - Saint Louis carefully integrates finance tracks into the curriculum to enable students to complete their academic degrees while at the same time providing the in-depth knowledge necessary for taking professional certification exams.
-Our program is designed to accelerate professional development and provide students with superior credentials to qualify them for skilled positions in a highly competitive job market.
+The finance program at The University of Missouri - Saint Louis carefully integrates finance certification tracks into the curriculum to enable students to complete their academic degrees while providing the in-depth knowledge necessary for taking professional certification exams.